Medieval Instruments IIII: Lutes

 The name comes as a direct borrowing from the Arabic, al-‘ud, which means, “the wood.”
 The traditional explanation is that there was an instrument which preceded it which had a skin face and the lute’s distinction was that its face was made of wood.
 Unfortunately for the theory, the early representations of lutes I have seen, from India and Central Asia, all seem to have wood faces.
 And I would be surprised if an instrument the size of the lute would have survived, structurally, with a skin face.
 It seems more likely, consistent with the iconographical evidence, that the lutes (generically speaking) that existed in the Middle East–Mesopotamia, Anatolia, Egypt–may have had skin faces.
 But these were small-bodied, mostly long lutes, of the tanbur-tar-saz family.
 When “the” lute was introduced into the area from the East, it was clearly related, in principle, to the other plucked stringed lutes, differing primarily in size and in having a wooden face.
 It could have been called “the large;” instead it was named “the wood.”

 Two other illustrations occur in far more interesting contexts: real life, in Alfonso’s Book of Games.
-On the left, nobles are wined and serenaded while they dice.
+Above, nobles are wined and serenaded while they dice.
 The lutenist is also a noble, with long hair (not typical for Alfonso’s court), and plays an instrument, unremarkable except for three rose-type soundholes and a more delicate bridge with knobbed ends.
 (Compare the blocky bridges above.)

 But the most distinctive feature is their hands.
 Both are wearing henna: the one on the right a light version over the entire hand, the one on the left a dark, black style on the fingers up to the knuckles, with additional decorative dots.
 What are the chances we would find this degree of detail in a picture just a few inches square?
 This artist left us a goldmine!
 Well done, thou good and faithful servant.